Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Cocktail Bar Massimo

 To get inside, guests climb a ladder up to the turret.
-Drinks, which are priced to match the view, are delivered via pulley from the downstairs bar.
-The views are simply outstanding – and having a drink at Massimo for sunset is one of the top Korcula things to do!
+Drinks, which are priced to match the view, are delivered via pulley from the downstairs bar and the views are simply outstanding!

 Bokar Wine Bar

-In our opinion, drinking Croatian wine is one of the essential Korcula activities!
-The intimate Bokar Wine Bar is an unpretentious place to sample wine from Korcula Island as well as the nearby Peljesac Peninsula and greater Dalmatian region.
+In our opinion, drinking Dalmatian wine is one of the essential Korcula activities!
+The intimate Bokar Wine Bar is an unpretentious place to sample wine from Korcula Island as well as the nearby Peljesac Peninsula.

-The small space can only accommodate about 12 people, but grab a spot outside (right on the steps if necessary!).
-The superb wait staff are knowledgeable and friendly – and always ready to offer insight on the different offerings of amazing wine from Croatia.
+The indoor space can accommodate about 12 people, but grab a spot outside (even right on the steps if necessary).
+The superb staff are knowledgeable, friendly and always ready to offer insight on the different offerings.

 Lumbarda, Croatia

 The quaint seaside village of Lumbarda is just 3.5 miles south of the Korcula Old Town.
-Inhabited since ancient times, Lumbarda is a small community of fisherman and farmers.
+Inhabited since ancient times, it’s a small community of mostly fisherman and farmers.

 Lumbarda Beaches

-Unlike the rest of Croatia’s rocky coastline, in Lumbarda, some of the beaches are actually sandy.
-In fact, there are four sandy beaches in Lumbarda where beach goers can enjoy a soft shoreline rather than a rocky edge.
+Unlike the rest of Croatia’s rocky coastline, some of the beaches in Lumbarda are actually sandy.
+In fact, there are four sandy beaches where you can enjoy a soft shoreline rather than a rocky edge.

 Other Lumbarda Korcula Island beaches that are sandy are Beach Bilin Zal, Beach Tatinja and Beach Prvi Zal.